sul-dlss/argo/README.md

 ## Load and index records

-1. Make sure Jetty has successfully started by going to [Fedora](http://localhost:8983/fedora) and [Solr](http://localhost:8983/solr).
+1. Make sure Jetty has successfully started by going to [Fedora](http://localhost:8983/fedora)
+2. Make sure Solr has started by visiting [Solr](http://localhost:8984/solr/).

-2. Load fixture data to the `development` Fedora repository and index it to the `development` Solr collection:
+3. Load fixture data to the `development` Fedora repository and index it to the `development` Solr collection:
 ```bash
 rake argo:repo:load
 ```

-3. Load fixture data to the `test` Fedora repository and index it to the `test` Solr collection.
+4. Load fixture data to the `test` Fedora repository and index it to the `test` Solr collection.
 This is needed for testing (i.e., running specs):
 ```bash
 RAILS_ENV=test rake argo:repo:load
 ```